 For best results, remind your roommate of your contributions (we’ll touch on this more later).

 2. Share living expenses

 It goes without saying that living with roommates comes with expenses – from laundry detergent to olive oil to electricity bills.
 Creating a system to pay for these costs can be tough, and the last thing you want is a strain on your relationship.
 Considering this, what’s the best way to split your living expenses?

 You can take one of two approaches: pay for your own items, or share your expenses.
-Typically, roommates gravitate towards the latter option: it seems more fair, and can help avoid any “who owes what” confusion.
+Typically, roommates gravitate towards the former option: it seems more fair, and can help avoid any “who owes what” confusion.

 But when we sat down with our Chief Behavioral Officer Dan Ariely to discuss this, he begged to differ.